Shashikala-s/The_Shoebox/README.md

 # The Shoebox

 Flutter application for online shopping.
-1. Simple online shopping application using prodcuct API.
+1. Simple online shopping application using prodcuct API. - get data from http  get request
-2. All prodcut view
+2. Home Screen -All prodcut view
-3. single prodcut information page
+3. Prodcut information page - Information about each product
-4. Shopping cart
+4. Shopping cart - list of products / add / remove options from shopping card